johann2/luminance-rs/docs/design/luminance-1.0.md

 productions), even though currently, [luminance] has only been used with *demos* and not *intros* (typically 64k).

-### Pre-luminance-1.0

-The latest [luminance] version before `luminance-1.0` is [luminance-0.30.1].
-This version has been stable and quite pleasant to work with but also presents several drawbacks:

-  - The current code, implemented with the *OpenGL 3.3* specification in mind, lacks several features of modern graphics APIs, such as cross-platform support, compute shaders, etc.
-  - It is tight to *OpenGL 3.3* and cannot use any other versions.
-  - It cannot currently use *Vulkan*.
-  - Some abstractions rely on *hidden-semantics*.
-This is fixed by the introduction of several new concepts (staging between [luminance-0.30.1] and `luminance-1.0`).

 ## Design

-The core concepts of [luminance] are going to be described in this section.
-Most of the concepts have been around for several months or even years (most of them come from the [Haskell version], reimagined to work efficiently in Rust).
+The core concepts of [luminance] are described in this section.
+Most of the concepts have been around for several months or even years (most of them come from the [Haskell version], rethought to work efficiently in Rust).

-A companion crate exists in order to make the whole [luminance] experience easier and smoother: the [luminance-derive] crate.

 > Disclaimer: the following content describes the `1.0` version of [luminance].

+### Ecosystem

+[luminance] is a set of crates, each having a specific scope:

+- [luminance]: this crate is the most abstract and serves as interface.
+It contains all the design code that makes luminance what it is.
+You will find several common and concrete symbols too, like pixel types and formats, texture dimensions, traits, vertex definitions, etc.
+- [luminance-derive]: an optional yet important companion crate.
+This crate helps people implement several traits from [luminance] by exposing _derive proc-macros_.
+- [luminance-windowing]: an interoperability library for windowing purposes.
+It exports several simple and naive type to open windows and handle events.
+It covers the most basics needs so it might not always be suited for everything you do.
+- [luminance-glfw]: GLFW support for [luminance] and [luminance-windowing].
+- [luminance-glutin]: Glutin support for [luminance] and [luminance-windowing].
+- [luminance-gl]: OpenGL implementation of [luminance].
+- [luminance-gles]: OpenGL ES implementation of [luminance].
+- [luminance-webgl]: WebGL implementation of [luminance].

+The current design allows a new crate to implement traits exposed in [luminance] to support a new graphics backend.
+That’s what [luminance-gl] and [luminance-webgl] do, for instance.
+As another example, we could write a [luminance-vk] to support Vulkan at some point, too.

+“Using luminance” really just means choosing a backend, for instance [luminance-gles], and using it along with [luminance] to build graphics code.
+To actually run the application, one needs to create a rendering surface to handle both renders and system events.
+Either this is done manually or via [luminance-windowing] and a crate implementing it, for instance [luminance-glfw].

+> It is important to understand that [luminance] is just about graphics code, not windowing code.
+> This clear separation allows to “execute” luminance code whatever the windowing setup.
+A contract
+> exists between what is expected by luminance and the windowing setup, but this will be detailed
+> later in this document.
+The important point is that you can implement that contract on your own
+> (and at your own risks) if you want to.

 ### Vertex

 [luminance] allows you to create objects made out of geometrical points.
-Those points have *a structure* that is not enforced by [luminance]: it is on the user of [luminance] to define such a structure.
+Those points have *a structure* that is not enforced by [luminance]: it is on the user of to define such a structure.
 A trait — the `Vertex` trait — is responsible for ensuring that the structure is correct.
-Because implementing this trait is `unsafe` and not as trivial as you might think, you’re highly advised to use the `Vertex` proc-macro available via the [luminance-derive] crate.
+Because implementing this trait is `unsafe` and not as trivial as you might think, you’re highly advised to use the `Vertex` _derive proc-macro_ available via the [luminance-derive] crate.

 Basically, `struct` types are typically the ones you will be using if you use the [luminance-derive] crate.
 Each field must use a special type that implements the `Semantics` trait (more on this in the next section).
-Your struct must be tagged with the appropriate `Vertex` annotation to bind it to a semantics.
-This is needed so that [luminance] can perform compile-time check between your vertex type and the vertex semantics it refers to.
+Your `struct` must be tagged with the appropriate `Vertex` annotation to bind it to a semantics.
+This is needed so that [luminance] can perform compile-time check between your vertex type and the vertex semantics it refers to, but also to map your structure in shader stages, when you send geometrical data down a graphics pipeline.

 ```rust
 #[derive(Vertex)]